kimatron/deepbreath/README.md

 w3schools.com
 Stackoverflow.com
 Rewatched Love Running project from Code Institute for inspiration on order to set up html and css.
+Used https://coolors.co/ to get a color scheme to match my images.

 Thanks to my fellow coding student Viola Bergere for keeping me motivated and being my second pair of eyes when I was missing a curly bracket or colon when I was fit to smash my computer out the window :)